al3xandr3/al3xandr3.github.io/_posts/2011-09-30-productivity-others.md

   - statistics
   - R
   - project
-intro: "In previous Monitoring Productivity Experiment I looked into the hours I spent in computer, now I look into the hours others spend in computer, which is far more interesting"
+excerpt: "In previous Monitoring Productivity Experiment I looked into the hours I spent in computer, now I look into the hours others spend in computer, which is far more interesting"
 ---

-In previous Monitoring Productivity Experiment [post](http://al3xandr3.github.com/2010/10/20/monitoring-productivity-experiment.html) I looked into the hours I spent in computer, now I look into the hours **Others** spend in computer, which is far more interesting :) To find things like what day people spend more time on computer, how many hours they work, and general activity patterns.
+In previous Monitoring Productivity Experiment [post](http://al3xandr3.github.io/2010/10/20/monitoring-productivity-experiment.html) I looked into the hours I spent in computer, now I look into the hours **Others** spend in computer, which is far more interesting :) To find things like what day people spend more time on computer, how many hours they work, and general activity patterns.

 ## Collecting data